rslassman/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Describe your setting, players, activity and goals here.**\*\*

 Michelle is waiting in the living room of her apartment for her friend Lily to arrive so the two of them can go out for lunch.
 When Lily walks in she ask Michelle for a phone charger and says she needs a few minutes to charge her phone before they can leave.
-Lily plugs in her phone in using the only outlet in the living room and the two of them sit down on the couch to catch up until the phone is fully charged.
+Lily plugs in her phone using the only outlet in the living room and the two of them sit down on the couch to catch up until the phone is fully charged.
 However, the only outlet is across the room from the couch so every few minutes Lily has to get up to check the battery percent.

 Rather than getting up or having to check the phone every few minutes to see the battery percent, the Illumiated Phone Charger lights up when the phone is fully charged.
-This way Lily can be fully engaged in the TV show conversation with Michelle rather than continously interupting to check her phone, and be alterted only when the charging is complete.
+This way Lily can be fully engaged in her conversation with Michelle, rather than continously interupting to check her phone, and be alterted only when the charging is complete.

 \*\***Include a picture of your storyboard here**\*\*